oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 the updated date and time,
 the category or topic, and more.

-Instances are all the specific occurences of an object.
+Instances are all the specific occurrences of an object.
-To go back to a physical object, instances of the chair object in my house would include the pink roller chair I sit in at my desk, the small chair my daughter uses in her room, the tiny chair in my daughter's dollhouse, each chair at the kitchen table.
+To go back to a physical object, instances of the chair object in my house would include the pink roller chair I sit in at my desk, the small chair my daughter uses in her room, the tiny chair in my daughter's dollhouse, and each chair at the kitchen table.

 {{ embed.img(
   src='blog/2023/chair-object-shop.jpg',
-  alt='',
-  caption='Five instances of a CHAIR object in a bookshop' ) }}
+  alt='Five instances of a CHAIR object in a bookshop' ) }}

 Instances of a digital article object